41 Motivated Behavior: Sexual Behavior

 Steroid hormones such as testosterone, estrogen, and progesterone regulate activity of the mPOA and VMH.

-Image of a male and female rat engaging in sexual behavior.
-Details in caption and text.
+Male and female rat engaging in sexual behavior.

 Figure 41.1.
 Rat Sexual Behavior.
 The male rate (gray) displays mounting behavior and the white rate (female) displays lordosis behavior, which involves arching of the back.
 ‘Rat Sexual Behavior’ by Valerie Hedges is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.